Skip to main content

 Who should test: Anyone in a newly renovated space, new construction, or who uses lots of cleaning products.

 How to test: Multi-parameter monitors like the Airthings View Plus include a TVOC (total VOC) sensor.
-Note that TVOC readings are a general indicator — they do not identify specific compounds.
+Note that TVOC readings are a general indicator; they do not identify specific compounds.
+If VOCs are your main concern, see our picks for the best VOC monitor for home.

 Humidity